 Our contribution.
-In the area of access control, Attribute-based Access Control (ABAC) model [7-9] makes access control decisions based on user attributes.
-The policies in ABAC are defined as attribute expressions that contain attributes, constants, and AND, OR, NOT, $<, \leq, >, \geq, [], (), (]$ and [) operators, and can express complex access control rules.
+In the area of access control, Attribute-based Access Control (ABAC) model (Junbeom and Dong Kun, 2011, Lang et al., 2009, Wang et al., 2010) makes access control decisions based on user attributes.
+The policies in ABAC are defined as attribute expressions that contain attributes, constants, and AND, OR, NOT, \langle , \leq , \rangle , \geq operators, and can express complex access control rules.
 If the access policy structure of CP-ABE can be enhanced to express complex attribute policies as ABAC, CP-ABE will become an ideal scheme for implementing data self-protection in open computing environments.
 Following this idea, we proposed the Extended CP-ABE scheme (ECP-ABE).
-In ECP-ABE, by introducing extended leaf nodes, the access tree of CP-ABE is enhanced to support all kinds of logical and arithmetic comparison operators, including $<, \leq, >, \geq, NOT$ , [], (), (] and [).
-Therefore, ECP-ABE can realize powerful access control as well as encryption, and data processed by ECP-ABE will have strong self-protection capabilities.
-Our scheme is proven to be chosen plaintext attack(CPA) secure under the decisional Bilinear Diffie-Hellman (DBDH) assumption in the standard model.
+In ECP-ABE, by introducing extended leaf nodes, the access tree of CP-ABE is enhanced to support all kinds of logical and arithmetic comparison operators, including $\langle, \leq, =, \rangle$, \geq and NOT et al. Therefore, ECP-ABE can realize powerful access control as well as encryption, and data processed by ECP-ABE will have strong self-protection capabilities.
+Our scheme is proven to be chosen plaintext (CPA) secure under the decisional Bilinear Diffie-Hellman (DBDH) assumption in the standard model.

 Organization.
 The remaining sections are organized as follows.
 In Section 2, we introduce related work.
-In Section 3, we review the preliminaries.
-We present our extended CP-ABE (ECP-ABE) scheme in Section 4, and give an implementation framework of ECP-ABE in Section 5.
-We then discuss the performance of ECP-ABE from aspects of security and efficiency in Section 6.
-Finally, we conclude this paper in Section 7.
+In Section 3, we review the concepts of access structure, Shamir's secret sharing scheme, bilinear maps, DBDH assumption and the backgrounds of the CP-ABE scheme.
+We present our extended CP-ABE (ECP-ABE) scheme in Section 4.
+We then discuss the performance of ECP-ABE from aspects of security and efficiency in Section 5.
+Finally, we conclude this paper in Section 6.